hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 Im running to the other job right now so i cant try to check

 [20:34:29](#c5ATQkqFoYm3NEXjwtq6ZYCmGOS_Pw5PcR6sjqaIz7A) <hiiamboris (NOT THIS ONE)>:
-You'll hunt it down eventually Ì†ΩÌ∏â
+You'll hunt it down eventually üòâ

 [20:37:29](#DF7Fx4ugpGXL7fecbvETC_g4L49wCAq_NTNCJnw1Ngg) <gltewalt (Greg T)>:
 Pulling from on-parse-event